Hallam Hope: Bury

 On 11 November 2014, Hope returned to Bury on loan until 3 January 2015.
-Despite not scoring in his seven appearances for Bury that season, he signed permanently for an undisclosed fee (later revealed to be £100,000) on a three-and-a-half year deal starting at the end of his loan.
+Despite not scoring in his seven appearances for Bury that season, he signed permanently for an undisclosed fee (later revealed to be £100,000) on a three-and-a-half-year deal starting at the end of his loan.
 Manager David Flitcroft said "his potential is frightening and I love working with him".
 Flitcroft had tried to sign him at the start of the season before Wednesday came in with their loan offer.
 However Hope struggled despite Bury being in good form – winning automatic promotion at the end of the 2014–15 season – and scored only one goal in his first 32 appearances since joining permanently; Flitcroft tried to accommodate him on the wings before bringing in veteran winger Chris Eagles and stated that Hope "has been a victim of the fine form of Leon Clarke, Tom Pope and Danny Rose".

 On 22 October 2015, Hope joined Carlisle United on a one-month loan deal.
 He made three appearances for the "Cumbrians", scoring in a 2–0 win over Plymouth Argyle on 7 November to take them into the second round of the FA Cup.
 He picked up an ankle injury during the game and was sidelined for two months, but nevertheless had his loan spell extended until 22 January.
 Upon his recovery the loan was extended until the end of the 2015–16 season.
 Carlisle reached the fourth round of the FA Cup, and Hope came on as a half-time substitute as former club Everton recorded a 3–0 victory at Brunton Park.
-He was sent off for the first time in his career on 16 April, having made a dangerous challenge on Darnell Furlong during at goalless draw at Cambridge United.
+He was sent off for the first time in his career on 16 April, having made a dangerous challenge on Darnell Furlong during a goalless draw at Cambridge United.
 He scored five goals in 25 games for Carlisle, who felt unable to fund a permanent move for the player.

 Hope remained at Bury for the 2016–17 season, scoring five goals in 39 appearances as the club posted a 19th-place finish in League One under the stewardship of Lee Clark.